Russo, Temple upset turnover-prone No. 23 Memphis 30-28

+PHILADELPHIA (AP) — The bass speaker was pumping loud enough in Temple’s locker room to rattle the lower hallways of Lincoln Financial Field after the Owls go done making some noise in the American Athletic Conference.

-PHILADELPHIA (AP) — Anthony Russo threw two touchdown passes and Temple took advantage of four turnovers by Memphis to upset No. 23 Memphis 30-28 on Saturday.
+Anthony Russo threw two touchdown passes and Temple took advantage of four turnovers by Memphis to upset No. 23 Memphis 30-28 on Saturday.

+The final decisive play came with some debate.
+Joey Magnifico seemed to make diving catch to convert a fourth-and-10 with 1:50 left in the fourth quarter, but it was called overturned and ruled incomplete after video review.

+“I thought he laid out,” Tigers coach Mike Norvell said.
+“I thought he had his arms underneath it.
+I know there was movement within the ball but that’s a pretty big Jumbotron and it looked like his arm was underneath it.
+They did call it a catch on the field, and so I guess they had a more conclusive angle to decide that it need to be overturned.
+From my vantage point, it looked like it was a catch.”

+“The ruling was that the Memphis play didn’t have control of the ball as it hit the ground,” AAC assistant commissioner of communications Chuck Sullivan.
+“There was enough video evidence to overturn the ruling (of a catch on the field.)”

-Brady White passed for 355 yards and two scores for Memphis (5-1, 2-1 American), which fell behind 16-0 as the Owls turned the Tigers’ mistakes into points.
+Brady White passed for 355 yards and two scores for Memphis (5-1, 2-1 American), which fell behind 16-0 as the Owls (5-1, 2-0) turned the Tigers’ mistakes into points.
+The Owls could have buried Memphis early, but the first three Memphis turnovers were turned into Will Mobley’s three field goals.

-The win was secured when an apparent diving catch for Tigers tight end Joey Magnifico to convert a fourth-and-11 was overturned by instant replay with 1:50 to play in the fourth.
-It would have placed Memphis inside the Temple 30, but instead the Owls (5-1, 2-0) were able to burn the clock.

 Jager Gardner ran for a score and Isaiah Wright and Brandon Mack caught touchdown passes for Temple.
 Russo’s 12-yard touchdown to Mack made it 30-21 with 12:48 left in the fourth.